 Trade accounts receivable are recorded at the invoiced amount, net of allowances for doubtful accounts.
 The allowance is based on the Company's assessment of the collectability of accounts and is recorded as an offset to revenue and deferred revenue.
 Management regularly reviews the adequacy of the allowance by considering the age of each outstanding invoice, each customer's expected ability to pay, and the collection history with each customer, where applicable, to determine whether a specific allowance is appropriate.
 Accounts receivable deemed uncollectible are recognized as bad debt expense and classified as general and administrative expenses in the consolidated statements of operations.
-As of December 31, 2019 and 2020, and March 31, 2021 (unaudited), the Company's allowance for doubtful accounts was \$6.1 million, \$6.4 million and \$6.1 million, respectively.
+As of December 31, 2019 and 2020, the Company's allowance for doubtful accounts was \$6.1 million and \$6.4 million, respectively.